telerik/maui-docs/controls/datagrid/render-mode.md

 <snippet id='datagrid-skia-rendering-xaml' />

->When using the `SkiaSharp` render mode, you can customize how each column is rendered through the `DataGridTextColumn`'s `CellRenderer` property.
+>When using the `SkiaSharp` rendering mode, you can customize the rendering of each column through the `CellRenderer` property of the `DataGridTextColumn`.
 See [SkiaSharp Cell Renderer]({%slug datagrid-skiasharp-cell-renderer%}) for more details.

 ## See Also